Archive for March, 2013

 Canyonlands: Needles District

 Today’s destination was the Needles (southeastern) District of Canyonlands.
 It’s much different from the northern section, offering a perspective from the canyon floor featuring red sandstone spires and vast expanses of desert grub lands.
-We had a quiet road side lunch of Spanish cheeses, pita bread and fresh berries.
-Photos of our visit to Needles region (16).
+We had a quiet road side lunch of Spanish cheeses, pita bread and fresh berries. camera Photos of our visit to Needles region (16).

 Wooden Shoe Arch, Canyonlands